Back to Schlage Guides

 Reset Lock WiFi

 If the lock previously connected but went offline reset its WiFi configuration.
-On the lock keypad enter programming mode and navigate to WiFi settings and select Reset WiFi.
+On the lock keypad enter programming mode and go to WiFi settings and select Reset WiFi.
 Then redo the WiFi setup process from the Schlage Home app.
 A fresh WiFi configuration clears any stale connection data preventing reconnection.

 Quick Solutions